-- It is understood that the deadline for submitting this form is Monday, 29 March 2021. - It is understood that it may not be possible to run every course outlined in this options booklet, and where not enough students choose a course, then that course will not be offered by the Academy.
+- It is understood that the deadline for submitting this form is Thursday, 24 March 2022. - It is understood that it may not be possible to run every course outlined in this options booklet, and where not enough students choose a course, then that course will not be offered by the Academy.
 If the student has chosen a course that will not run, I accept that a replacement course will be chosen. - It is understood that the choices the student makes on the options form are final, subject to the pattern of choices allowing groups to be formed. - It is understood that following the choices of Year 3 students, the school plans for adequate rooms and teaching staff being available to honour them in September.
 As a result, the student is committed to follow the options he/she has made.
 Facilitating changes is extremely difficult and will occur, only if possible, at the discretion of the school. - It is understood that the school allows changes to options during the first teaching week in September, subject of course to timetable and class size constraints.
-After this period, no changes are permitted.
+After this week, the Head of Faculty must approve requests for changes and may request a placement exam.

-PARENTAL/LEGAL GUARDIAN CONSENT
+PARENTAL / LEGAL GUARDIAN CONSENT